puppeteer/puppeteer/docs/api.md

   - `omitBackground` <[boolean]> Hides default white background and allows capturing screenshots with transparency.
 Defaults to `false`.
 - returns: <[Promise]<[Buffer]>> Promise which resolves to buffer with captured screenshot

+> **NOTE** Screenshots take at least 1/6 second on OS X. See https://crbug.com/741689 for discussion.

 #### page.select(selector, ...values)
 - `selector` <[string]> A [selector] to query page for
 - `...values` <...[string]> Values of options to select.
 If the `<select>` has the `multiple` attribute, all values are considered, otherwise only the first one is taken into account.